ibm-cloud-docs/vmwaresolutions/vmonic/faq_shared.md

 * **On-demand**.
 With this consumption model, you pay only for the compute resources that you use, in an hourly pricing model.
 * **Reserved**.
 With this consumption model, you can reserve compute resources in advance to ensure that your capacity is available when you need it.
 Billing for **Reserved** is available monthly, yearly, or on a multi-year basis.
 Other resources, such as storage and egress, are billed per usage, regardless of the consumption model.

-## Why do I want to subscribe to VMware Shared?
+## Why do I want to subscribe to {{site.data.keyword.vm-shared}}?
 {: #faq-shared-subscribe}
 {: faq}

-With VMware Shared, you can extend your VMs to the Cloud with ultimate capacity flexibility and scalability.
-Whether you are looking to begin your cloud journey with a Development or Test environment, a disaster recovery site, or a full enterprise-grade hybrid cloud transformation, VMware Shared provides a cost-effective and self-service way to start moving your VMs to the cloud within minutes.
+With {{site.data.keyword.vm-shared}}, you can extend your VMs to the Cloud with ultimate capacity flexibility and scalability.
+Whether you are looking to begin your cloud journey with a Development or Test environment, a disaster recovery site, or a full enterprise-grade hybrid cloud transformation, {{site.data.keyword.vm-shared}} provides a cost-effective and self-service way to start moving your VMs to the cloud within minutes.

 With IBM managing the infrastructure up to the hypervisor, you do not need to worry about managing patches, upgrades, and monitoring, which gives you more time and resources to focus on innovation.
 In addition, with a native like VMware experience, you can use your existing VMware resources and skill sets.

-## What user accounts do I need for VMware Shared?
+## What user accounts do I need for {{site.data.keyword.vm-shared}}?
 {: #faq-user-accts-shared}
 {: faq}
 {: support}